joonho3020/joonho3020.github.io/content/articles/ai-chips-for-rtlsim.md

 - @1GHz frequency
 - 500 ~ 700KHz emulation frequency

-Back of the envelop capacity:
+Back of the envelope capacity:

 - Each instruction 4B
 - Each node is 10 instructions (guessing) + produces one 4B word